ceyhunozgun/serverlessHandsfreeAllergyChecker/README.md

 An allergy checker system designed for emergency services personnel.
 It lets them save and check drug allergy information easily to prevent anaphylactic shocks.
 It provides hands-free usage with voice interface and personnel can login with their face and an OTP code.

-The OTP code is extracted using text detection using text detection.
+The OTP code is extracted using text detection.

 Allergy information of the patients is saved with the picture of the patient.
 Later that information can be retrieved using face recognition.